Quasiparticle Cosmology

-The Big Bang model has achieved remarkable success in explaining the structure and evolution of the universe at large scales.
-Within this framework, the cold dark matter scenario, featuring massive particles that contribute to the critical density of the universe and a scale-free spectrum of Gaussian density perturbations, offers an elegant theory of structure formation.
-The matter content of the universe, both in the visible as well as dark sector, evolves continuously as the universe expands.
-Interestingly, the concept involving dark matter particles with masses that grow as the universe expands have been explored earlier~\cite{Casas:1991ky, Garcia-Bellido:1992xlz, Anderson:1997un}; see also Ref.~\cite{Hu:1998kj}.
-As a consequence, their energy undergoes redshifting at a slower rate compared to ordinary matter.
-Understanding the cosmological implications of this particular scenario has proven to be challenging and research on this topic is still actively underway~\cite{Carroll:2000fy}.

-It is important to note that the thermodynamics and hence the collective dynamics of a system is governed by the thermal mass of the constituents which can depend on medium properties, i.e., temperature and chemical potential of the medium.
+{\bf \textit{Thermal mass and quasiparticle thermodynamics}}--It is important to note that the thermodynamics and hence the collective dynamics of a system is governed by the thermal mass of the constituents which can depend on medium properties, i.e., temperature and chemical potential of the medium.
+Interestingly, the concept involving dark matter particles with masses that grow as the Universe expands have been explored earlier~\cite{Casas:1991ky, Garcia-Bellido:1992xlz, Anderson:1997un}; see also Refs.~\cite{Hu:1998kj, Anisimov:2008dz}.
 Here we consider the statistical mechanics of a system of quasiparticles with temperature dependent mass which, in turn, is spacetime dependent due to evolution of the system.
 The dispersion relation for a relativistic particle of energy $\omega^*$ and momenta $k$ in such a system can be written as

 The well known expressions for pressure and energy density for an ideal gas can be calculated as~\cite{Landau:1980mil}

 respectively, where, $g$ is the degeneracy factor of the particles and the upper (lower) sign is for fermions (bosons).
 However, due to temperature dependence of the the particle mass in Eq.~\eqref{disp_rel}, expressions in Eqs.~\eqref{Pid} and \eqref{rhoid} does not satisfy the fundamental thermodynamic relation